 The prevalence of these user accounts in the underground market proves this is a common problem across all social platforms.
 The figure below shows the price range per account on BlackHat World, a web forum for black hats providing tips or services for online marketing.
-As you can see, the price varies widely by service, and also depends on the number of accounts purchased, whether the accounts are phone-verified, the country in which they were created, the age of the accounts, etc.
+As you can see, the price varies widely by service, and also depends on the number of accounts purchased, whether the accounts are phone-verified, the country in which they were created, the age of the accounts, etc. Credible accounts are far more valuable than fake accounts.

 In the figure, the red line is the median price per account, the box is drawn between the first and third quartile of the price range, and the “whiskers” (in dotted line) extend to the furthest value within 1.5 times the interquartile range from the end of the boxes.
 Any data point further than that is marked as ‘+’.